 Step 1.
 Choose Apple Logo from the Top Mac Menu.

 Step 5.
 Click on the Lock icon to unlock it,

 Step 6.
 Now enter an administrator name and Password,

 Step 8.
-Select “Log out after … minutes of inactivity”
+Select “Log out after … minutes of inactivity” check the below screen,

 Step 9.
 Set the amount of time before the users automatically logged out.